anbazhaganjr/ana-515-week-vi/README.md

 ## Key Analysis

-- **Highest Storm Activity**: The Midwest and South regions had the highest number of storm events.
+- **Highest Storm Activity**: The Midwest and South regions had the highest storm events.
 - **Seasonal Peaks**: Summer experienced the most storm events, with a notable peak in June.
 - **State Variability**: States in the South showed significant variability in storm event counts.
 - **Outliers**: Some states exhibited significantly higher numbers of storm events, indicating potential areas for further investigation.